-Fast forward to earlier this year.
-Harvest Right home freeze dryers contacted me to do a review of their product.
+In early 2016 Harvest Right home freeze dryers contacted me to do a review of their product.
 I could purchase it at a discount, as long as I did a review.
 My other option was to get it for free, if I committed to a series of endorsements.
-(I know other bloggers who have chosen the second option.)
-Being the stubborn individual that I am, I didn’t want to commit to selling you something that was such a big investment without thoroughly testing it myself.

-Here's the official definition of freeze drying from the FDA:
+Here's the official definition of freeze drying (Lyophilization) from the FDA:

 There's a reason the big commercial freeze drying units are priced from $5000 to over $100,000 – the freeze drying process is significantly more complicated than other home food preservation options.